 AD 5020 Staff Development & Evaluation - 3 graduate credits

 Major functions concerning the supervision of staff in a school setting including the selection, orientation, and development of staff members will be covered.
 Theories and techniques for promoting a positive school climate will be explored and applied.
 Alternative approaches to assessing and enhancing a staff's instructional competence will be examined.
-Prerequisite: AD 5010.
+Prerequisite: AD 5010 or EP 7020.

 AD 5030 Research Design for the Professions - 3 graduate credits